ahmadmazen/problemsolving/README.md

  * I will dedicate one branch to each concept(algorithm or DS), in which will find the related problems I solved.

- * Nice comments will be inlined to explain the approach and confusy part to help me next time I revisit the same problem.
+ * Nice comments will be inlined to explain the approach and confusy parts to help me next time I revisit the same problem.

  * URLs to choosen videos or even articles explaining the approach, helped me to understand.